PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ### Container - Docker

-One of them is containerization of applications.
-This can be understood as a package for the isolation of application within a closed environment, which provides everything the application needs.
+Such a technology is containerization of applications.
+For this an open standard - Open Container Initiative - has been developed, which is implemented by most leaders of the container industry.
+This technology can be understood as a package for the isolation of application within a closed environment, which provides everything the application needs.
 It is comparable to a \acs{VM} (\acl{VM}), but much more light-weighted. [@Jerry2015] This enables a light deployment without unnecessary services or applications running in the background, which leads to a very performant execution.

-An industry-leading container engine technology is Docker.
+One container engine technology is Docker.
 In figure \ref{fig:docker_vm} the differences between a \acs{VM} and Docker can be seen.

 On the left side, the infrastructure of a VM can be seen, on the right side, the infrastructure of a Docker container.
 Both need the infrastructure of a physical device and its host operating system.
 On top of a VM on this Host Operating System, there is a Hypervisor, and on this Hypervisor several Guest OS can be running.
 On those again, the apps itself can be executed, and the necessary libraries and binaries are running in the background.